-Autumn is here and our horses and ponies are getting that little bit fluffier!
-Many of us start to think about the need to clip around now as our horses coats change ready for the colder months ahead.
+Autumn is here!
+Horses and ponies are getting that little bit fluffier!
+Traditionally it is time to start to clip now as our horses coats change ready for the colder months ahead.
 But what type of clip is suitable?
 Selwood Equine have put together a handy blog about the types of clip you can give your horse and what work load level each type is best suited to.

 Horses coats change with the seasons.
 They grow thick coats in preparation for the colder winter months and their skin produces more grease in winter too.
 The extra grease produced helps protect them against the wet and cold weather that winter brings.
 These changes in their coats are ideal for keeping horses naturally warm and protected against the elements.
 However, our domesticated riding and competition horses find work difficult and even unhealthy if they carry a thicker coat and are worked regularly to the point of sweating.